murdinc/crusher/README.md

 ```

 ## What's a Spec?
-A `.spec` file (short for specification), along with its `config` and `content` folders, contain the building blocks of a server configutation.
+A `.spec` file (short for specification), along with its `config` and `content` folders, contain the building blocks of a server configuration.
 Specs contain a list of packages to install, configuration and content files along with their destinations, and commands to run during the configuration job.

 Specs can require other specs, to link smaller building blocks into more complex configurations.
 Check out `hello_word.spec` in the [example-specs](https://github.com/murdinc/crusher/tree/master/example-specs) folder for a simple example.